|Approved by||Vice-Chancellor, 15 April 2013|

 1. Mass emails

-(c) Mass emails require the prior approval of the Director, Student Services.
+- Mass emails require the prior approval of the Director, Student and Academic Services.

-i.
-Email the Director, Student Services with a brief outline of the intended recipients and message.
+- Email the Director, Student and Academic Services with a brief outline of the intended recipients and message.

-ii.
-If approved, the email invitation will be sent via Student Services.
+- If approved, the email invitation will be sent via Student and Academic Services.
 This may take approximately 3-4 days (the timeframe may be longer during busy periods, if the request is not straightforward, or if the request is subject to prioritisation to reduce student email traffic at busy or critical periods of the year).

 2. Scarfie.com electronic newsletter

-(c) All items received will be viewed by the Director, Student Services and if not approved the submitter will be notified.
+- All items received will be viewed by the Director, Student and Academic Services and if not approved the submitter will be notified.

 3. Networked digital screen messages

 - During normal operations, Divisions, departments, University of Otago campuses outside of Dunedin, or other administrative units are responsible for all messages on their own networked digital screens.
 Information about digital screens (Otago Signage) is available here.